sjs-code-foundry/car-servicing/README.md

 -   [x] Implement default tab option in actual app
 -   [x] Display licence plate number under car logo

+##### Weekly Check List Editing

+-   [ ] Draggable list of Weekly Checks in settings (alter order and content of list)
+-   [x] Enable add button for list of Weekly Checks in settings
+-   [ ] Add Entry Field that displays on clicking add button, and hides on completion of entry
+-   [ ] Refactor Weekly Check list to download from settings (not hardcoded)

 #### User Experience

 -   [x] Add picture icon for users